 Before you sit down to find a new office, take some time to define exactly what you need from your new space.
 Whether it’s collaborative workspaces, breakout areas, meeting rooms, shower facilities, 24/7 reception access, flexible office spaces, a private or shared office – create an ideal wish list to solve issues that exist within your existing office.
 Think about why you’re moving out and come up with a budget of how much you’re able to spend.

-2. Office move checklist – Choose a new home for your business
+2. Office relocation checklist – Choose a new home for your business

 Shoreditch is a breeding ground for tech companies and startups.